 Core Research Process

-At this stage of the game, we’re trying to understand how reality falls short of our definition of a healthy arts ecosystem.
+In general, we start by defining hypotheses that will guide the investigation.
+For a Discovery Phase investigation, the goal is to understand how reality falls short of our definition of a healthy arts ecosystem.
 Formulating specific hypotheses to that effect helps to clarify where we think those gaps might be.
-For example, within the research area of “Economic Disadvantage/Insecurity and Opportunities to Participate in the Arts,” our hypotheses are as follows:
+For example, within the research area of “Economic Disadvantage/Insecurity and Opportunities to Participate in the Arts,” our hypotheses included:

 - Is the work relevant to the issue area?